Top 150 Frequently Asked Core Java Interview Question

 Answer: Java is the high-level programming language and it is also platform-independent.
 It is the collection of the various objects.
 It is an Object-Oriented Programming Language.
 It was developed by James Gosling and first released by the Microsystems in 1995.
-There are a lot of applications, websites, and games that are developed using it.
+There are a lot of applications, websites and games that are developed using it.
 It is supported by the huge community.
-There are many devices available for us who make use of the Java like Desktop applications such as acrobat reader, media player, antivirus and Enterprise applications.
+There are many devices available for us which make use of the Java like Desktop applications such as acrobat reader, media player, antivirus and Enterprise applications.

 2. Why Java is so popular?

 Answer: There are two main reasons for popularity of Java and they are:

 3. What is the role of main function in Java?

 Answer: The role of the main function in Java is mandatory for the code execution to start.
 If your program does not contain "main" method then you will get a run-time error.
 So, it can be concluded that in the absence of "main" method the whole program will compile but it will throw an error at runtime.